-You’re officially a few weeks into 2018.
+You’re officially a week+ into the year.
 Are you intentionally set up to have an consciously, strategically awesome year of expanding your range and impact?
 Most people start strong and energetically, then default back into patterns they’ve been in for a long time, not making the traction forward they really want (explaining our abysmal 9% resolution success rate).
 Let’s change that this year for you.
 Now that the buildup and hype of the new year has cooled off a bit, it’s time…

 First, If you haven’t taken at least a few focused, visual minutes to peel back the layers of your last year and what it caused in you, do that now right here, then come back to this.
 This is a key, often-missed step, and a big part of why resolutions don’t stick; it’s hard to accurately set and stay on the right new course when you haven’t really gotten to the underpinnings of what got you to where you are in the first place.